-Pension Expense: At June 30, 2020 SURS reported a collective net pension expense of \$3,364,411,000.
+Pension Expense: At June 30, 2022 SURS reported a collective net pension expense of \$1,903,315,000.

 Employer Proportionate Share of Pension Expense: The employer proportionate share of collective pension expense should be recognized similarly to on-behalf payments as both revenue and matching expenditure in the financial statements.
-The basis of allocation used in the proportionate share of collective pension expense is the actual reported pensionable contributions made to SURS during fiscal year 2020.
-As a result, the University recognized on-behalf revenue and pension expense of \$1,518,692,000 for fiscal year ended June 30, 2021.
+The basis of allocation used in the proportionate share of collective pension expense is the actual reported pensionable contributions made to SURS during fiscal year 2022.
+As a result, the University recognized on-behalf revenue and pension expense of \$872,498,000 for fiscal year ended June 30, 2023.

-Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: Deferred outflows of resources are the consumption of net position by SURS that is applicable to future reporting periods.
+Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: Deferred outflows of resources are the consumption of net position by the System that is applicable to future reporting periods.
+Conversely, deferred inflows of resources are the acquisition of net position by SURS that is applicable to future reporting periods.